StefanJelner/desktop-first-grid/README.md

 ### `$grid-gutter-width`

-The grid gutter width is the width of the gap (respectively margin) between two grid columns.
+The grid gutter width is the width of the gap (respectively padding) between two grid columns inside of the column itself.
 It is also possible to have rows without gaps between the columns, which will be shown later.
 Additionally with the spacing classes it is possible to override the gap, which will also be shown later.

 Example: